 The streets framework plan identifies existing and new streets.
 It includes cross sections of streets indicating sidewalks, parking, travel lanes, and medians.
+See page C-10 of the color insert for an example of a street section.

 Open Space Framework Plan